paulsbond/create-mr-set/README.md

 that are no longer needed for the next steps.

 ## 3. Extract unique protein sequences

+Run the script `extract_protein_sequences`, which creates `protein.fasta` files in each directory listed in `refine_passed`.
+The file contains unique annotated protein sequences with 20+ amino acids.
+The ID of each chain is a comma separated list of IDs with that sequence.

 ## 4. Find structural homologues